duong98/public-notes/other/homebrew.md

 `brew list --versions` list what you have installed (versions)

+### Homebrew services
+brew can run services from packages you install like telegraf, couchdb, or mysql

+`brew services list` list all brew services

+`brew service start <service name>` start or `stop`/`restart` a brew service

 # Homebrew Cask
 `brew cask search` list all casks or **+** `<app name>` searches for an app like google-chrome